omurakazuaki/ts-search-cli/README.md

-# code-semantic-search
+# ts-search-cli

 **Agent-Oriented Code Navigation Tool**

-`code-semantic-search` is a CLI tool designed to act as a bridge between LLM Agents (like GitHub Copilot, ChatGPT, etc.) and the Language Server Protocol (LSP).
+`ts-search-cli` is a CLI tool designed to act as a bridge between LLM Agents (like GitHub Copilot, ChatGPT, etc.) and the Language Server Protocol (LSP).
 It allows agents to explore a codebase semantically, finding definitions, references, and inspecting code with the precision of a full-fledged IDE.

 ## Features